Lilium chalcedonicum

-Lilium chalcedonicum is a European species of Liriotypus lily, native to Tuscany, Greece and Albania.
+Lilium chalcedonicum, the scarlet martagon lily, is a European species of Liriotypus lily, native to Tuscany, Greece and Albania.
+Some have been found in North Macedonia, Austria, Slovenia, and Sweden.

 Classification

 The species was first described by Carl Linnaeus in 1753 on Mount Chalcedon in Thessaly, under its current name. Ιn addition to the genus of the same name, the varieties Lilium chalcedonicum var. maculatum, which bore denser flowers, and Lilium chalcedonicum var. heldreichii, which always produces only one flower, with base leaves wider and upper leaves very small, were named.
 However, these two varieties are no longer recognized.

 This species hybridizes with Lilium candidum, creating Lilium x testaceum.

-Characteristics & Appearance
+Characteristics and appearance

 It is a perennial, herbaceous plant, which can usually reach a height of 35-70 centimeters, but in some cases it can reach up to 1.5 meters.
 The bulb is yellowish-white and wide.
 The stem is green and covered entirely by lanceolate-serrate leaves, slightly twisted.
 The lower leaves are horizontal, 5–15 cm long and 4–8 cm wide.
 The upper ones are smaller, rather upright, and cover the stem.

 The flowers are red, up to 10 cm long, borne all together at the top of the stem.
 They can be from 1 to 6 in number, but as many as 12 when cultivated in good, humus-rich soil in somewhat damp, shady places.
 They face downwards and the petals turn backwards.
 They bear a heavy scent, with orange pollen and stamens that protrude from the perianth.
 The flowers appear rather late, usually July.